tvdboom/ATOM/docs_sources/api/plots/plot_shap_bar.md

 Name of the model to plot.
 If None, all models are selected.
 Note that leaving the default option could raise an exception if there are multiple models.
-To avoid this, call the plot from a model, e.g. <code>atom.xgb.waterfall_plot()</code>.
+To avoid this, call the plot from a model, e.g. <code>atom.xgb.bar_plot()</code>.
 </p>
 <p>
-<strong>index: int, str or None, default=None</strong><br>
+<strong>index: int, str, sequence or None, default=None</strong><br>
-Index or position of the row in the dataset to plot.
-If None, it selects the first row in the test set.
-The waterfall plot does not support plotting multiple samples.
+Index names or positions of the rows in the dataset to plot.
+If None, it selects all rows in the test set.
 </p>
 <p>
 <strong>show: int or None, default=None</strong><br>
-Number of features to show in the plot.
+Number of features (ordered by importance) to show.
 None to show all.
 </p>
 <p>
 <strong>target: int or str, default=1</strong><br>
 Index or name of the class in the target column to look at.
 Only for multi-class classification tasks.
 </p>
 <p>
 <strong>title: str or None, default=None</strong><br>